Salicylate poisoning: Pathophysiology

-High levels of salicylates stimulate peripheral chemoreceptors and the central respiratory centers in the medulla causing increased ventilation and a respiratory alkalosis.
+High levels of salicylates stimulate peripheral chemoreceptors and the central respiratory centers in the medulla causing increased ventilation and respiratory alkalosis.
 The increased pH secondary to hyperventilation with respiratory alkalosis causes an increase in lipolysis and ketogenesis which causes the production of lactate and organic keto-acids (such as beta-hydroxybutyrate).
-The accumulation of these organic acids can cause an acidosis with an increased anion-gap as well as a decreased buffering capacity of the body.
+The accumulation of these organic acids can cause an acidosis with an increased anion gap as well as a decreased buffering capacity of the body.
 Salicylate toxicity also causes an uncoupling of oxidative phosphorylation and a decrease in citric acid cycle activity in the mitochondria.
 This decrease in aerobic production of adenosine triphosphate (ATP) is accompanied by an increase in anaerobic production of ATP through glycolysis which leads to glycogen depletion and hypoglycemia.
 The inefficient ATP production through anaerobic metabolism causes the body to shift to a catabolic predominant mode for energy production which consists of increased oxygen consumption, increased heat production (often manifesting as sweating), liver glycogen utilization and increased carbon dioxide production.
 This increased catabolism accompanied by hyperventilation can lead to severe insensible water losses, dehydration and hypernatremia.

 Acute aspirin or salicylates overdose or poisoning can cause initial respiratory alkalosis though metabolic acidosis ensues thereafter.
 The acid-base, fluid, and electrolyte abnormalities observed in salicylate toxicity can be grouped into three broad phases: